lee2sman/nosebook/_posts/2021-09-23-computer-systems-social-networks.md

 categories: programming
 ---

+*updated with additional links and notes about tildes: 2023-08-23*

+*Note: This is a technical and jargon-heavy post about setting up a tilde server, a remote shared single computer that a community of people can log into via the terminal and use together in many ways, reminiscent of an oldschool bulletin board system.*

 ## Setting up a tilde server for a small group of Linux beginners

 This semester I'm teaching a computer science class called "Social Software."
 Some of the topics we are studying include open source software, version control, collaboration project teamwork, working with servers, a history of social software, early networking, Linux, and experimental and esoteric social media.